 Interestingly, though, after the case was remanded back to the Michigan courts, the Court of Appeals of Michigan found that the motor vehicle stop at issue violated the state constitution because Michigan law requires particularized suspicion for the police to stop a vehicle.
 In fact, Michigan is one of several states that have found that DWI roadblocks violate their state constitutions.

 New Jersey’s Application of the Law

 Unfortunately for motorists of this state, New Jersey courts have ruled that not all DWI roadblocks violate the state constitution.
 However, when the police stop a motor vehicle at a DWI roadblock, all evidence obtained as a result of the stop may be suppressed at trial if the State is unable to show that the DWI was neutral and reasonable.

 In determining the reasonableness of a particular DWI roadblock, New Jersey courts will consider such factors as whether the police posted warnings of the roadblock and whether the general public was provided with adequate general publicity of the roadblock.
 Other important factors include the appropriateness of the location of the particular roadblock and the likelihood that the roadblock would promote public safety and DUI awareness.

 Whereas a roadblock is more likely to be considered reasonable where the procedures for stopping vehicles are neutral and where there is appropriate supervision at the roadblock, it would be unlawful for two police officers to simply decide that they will stop the next vehicle to drive down a road and declare their action a “DWI roadblock.”

 At The Gorman Law Firm, Scott Gorman represents any driver charged with DUI after a checkpoint or roadblock stop.
-For more information on your constitutional rights and New Jersey’s laws, contact a Hackensack DUI attorney at Gorman Law today.
+For more information on your constitutional rights and New Jersey’s laws, contact an Essex County DUI attorney at Gorman Law today.

 Published in Categories: DUI / DWI